geekywrites/datascience/README.md

 ### How to read it ?

 Most of the time, you will parse this file line by line and do whatever you want on this line.
-If you want to store data to use them later, build lists or dictionnaries.
+If you want to store data to use them later, build lists or dictionaries.

 To read such a file row by row, you can use :